 Consequently, it was essentially a no-brainer when Thai Airways sent me an email back in November, asking if I would be interested to join a trip to Bangkok and a nearby beach town called Hua Hin.
 Of course I wanted to join!
-Now in all honestly, I usually shy away from group trips, I’m just not very good at keeping a schedule on when to eat, where to go and who to hang out with.
+Now in all honesty, I usually shy away from group trips, I’m just not very good at keeping a schedule on when to eat, where to go and who to hang out with.
 But in this case – hey, this was Thailand – it couldn’t possibly be bad.
 And what do you know?
 I was right.

 First lucky strike was that despite an otherwise international team of bloggers, my buddy Marlen who blogs for Ignant was also invited, so together we had a pretty good time going for sunrise swims in the giant pool of the Dusit Thani Hua Hin Hotel, spending a lifetime haggling with cabdrivers for semi-fair prices, shopping clothes on Bangkok street-markets and eating in some really incredible restaurants.